Extended Campus Program at Western University

 About the program

-Acting director: Dr. Jeffrey Reiss
+Acting director: Dr. Giuseppe Guaiana

 Western University's Extended Campus Program (ECP) is an academic program in the Department of Psychiatry at Western, and together with the University of Toronto and the University of Ottawa, is one of the three founding members of the Ontario Psychiatric Outreach Programs (OPOP).
 In the context of changing roles and relationships with our regional partners, we are committed to maintaining strong ties that facilitate academic growth through collaborative education and research, as well as high-quality psychiatric care in under-serviced communities in northern Ontario through clinical services, support of continued recruitment and retention efforts.

 To achieve those goals, our primary objectives are: